benc61116/NLP/plan.md

 DELIVERABLES:
 1. requirements.txt with pinned versions for all packages
-2. setup_environment.sh script for reproducible environment creation
+2. scripts/setup_environment.sh script for reproducible environment creation
-3. data_preparation.py for downloading and preprocessing datasets
+3. shared/data_preparation.py for downloading and preprocessing datasets
-4. sanity_checks.py that runs all validation tests
+4. scripts/sanity_checks.py that runs all validation tests
 5. Basic experiment configuration in shared/config.yaml

 TECHNICAL SPECIFICATIONS: